 Although the military and larger companies often hire their own teams of operations research analysts, many analysts also work as consultants.
 An undergraduate degree in management science should prepare most workers for entry-level positions, but the majority of employers prefer applicants who hold graduate degrees in the field, per the BLS.
 Between 2019 and 2029, the BLS predicted that open positions for operations research analysts would grow by 25%.
 As of May 2020, these professionals earn a mean annual salary of $92,280.

 There are many alternative job titles for top executives, but in general, top executives analyze the structure and goals of businesses in order to make sound decisions that can improve organizations.
 According to the BLS, many top executives focus on changing company policies to help businesses remain competitive.
 Top executives also correspond with other executives to plan events, reassess business goals and rewrite operating protocols.

 Top executives might have degrees from various fields, but those with degrees in management science often work as executives for companies related to technology or engineering.
 Employers in technology related industries often prefer a combination of recent work experience and advanced degrees.
-BLS indicated that the rate of job growth for top executives would grow six percent between 2014 and 2024.
-The mean salary for these professionals as of May 2015 is $185,850 per year.
+BLS indicated that the rate of job growth for top executives would grow four percent between 2019 and 2029.
+The mean salary for these professionals as of May 2020 is $197,840 per year.

 Earning a degree in management science provides an individual with several career options, two of them being a head executive or research analyst.
 Some employers may demand a graduate degree.
 Management jobs demand organizational skills, critical thinking, teamwork, and the ability to solve problems in the most efficient way possible.